MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-hl7/step-7-create-send-port-to-deliver-adt^a03-message-to-his-using-mllp-adapter.md

 ---
 description: "Learn more about: Step 7: Create a Send Port to Deliver the ADT^A03 Message to HIS Using the MLLP Adapter"
-title: "Step 7: Create a Send Port to Deliver the ADT^A03 Message to HIS Using the MLLP Adapter | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Step 7: Create a Send Port to Deliver the ADT^A03 Message to HIS Using the MLLP Adapter"

-ms.suite: ""
-ms.tgt_pltfrm: ""
+ms.date: "06/08/2017"
+ms.prod: biztalk-server

-ms.topic: "article"
+ms.topic: article
 helpviewer_keywords:
   - "end-to-end tutorial, send ports"
   - "creating, send ports"
   - "send ports, creating"
 ms.assetid: d9e7f281-3d25-4675-a13e-0e2057f5e69a
 caps.latest.revision: 6
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"

 ---
 # Step 7: Create a Send Port to Deliver the ADT^A03 Message to HIS Using the MLLP Adapter
 In this step, you create the send port to send the message to the Hospital Information System (HIS) using the MLLP adapter.